In psychology, a vision board is a popular tool that helps people to gain self-awareness by representing their goals, aspirations, and dreams.

 • Research.
 The product vision board is highly instrumental in the product discovery phase when companies utilize it to perform competitors and market research.
 In this way, they can compare their future product against analogs manufactured by rivals in the niche and clarify the business context of launching it.

 • Validation.
 Before embarking on implementing a new idea, its authors have certain assumptions about its viability.
-The product vision board can help check whether these assumptions hold water and pinpoint potential bottlenecks and risks related to the functioning of the product-to-be.
+The product vision board can help to check whether these assumptions hold water and pinpoint potential bottlenecks and risks related to the functioning of the product-to-be.

 • Benchmarking.
 The product vision board can become a compass to steer while planning product development and, later on, a point of reference to display that you are on the right track and moving in the proper direction.

 • Team alignment.
-The board helps keep the team on the same page, eliminate departmental silos, and promote collaboration within the organization.
+The board helps to keep the team on the same page, eliminate departmental silos, and promote collaboration within the organization.

 A product vision board can become a solid crutch for three basic categories of business actors.